umarhassan-mitodl/21h.346-spring-2011/content/pages/readings.md

 *   Beik, Paul Harold, ed.
 "Lists of Grievances."
 In _The French Revolution_.
 Macmillan, 1971, pp. 45-63.
 ISBN: 9780802720368.
 *   Levy, Darline Gay, ed.
 "Petition of Women of the Third Estate to the King."
 In _Women in Revolutionary Paris, 1789-1795_.
 Translated and edited by Harriet Branson Applewhite and Mary Durham Johnson.
 University of Illinois Press, 1981, pp. 18-21.
-ISBN: 9780252008559. \[Preview with [Google Books](http://books.google.co.in/books?id=GtE-7skLY6AC&lpg=PP1&dq=Women%20in%20Revolutionary%20Paris&pg=PP1#v=onepage&q&f=false)\]
+ISBN: 9780252008559. \[Preview with {{% resource_link "871ab30a-9e1c-463f-80a8-5d52b2cc85d4" "Google Books" %}}\]
 *   Campbell, Peter Robert, ed.
 "Peasants and Their Grievances."
 In _The Origins of the French Revolution (Problems in Focus)_.
 Palgrave Macmillan, 2005, pp. 239-67.
 ISBN: 9780333949719.